kayedm/vc-hide-groups/README.md

-Removes Group Chats from your DM list on discord.
+A Vencord plugin that allows you to remove groups from your direct messeges list on Discord.